 Eating cottage cheese exclusively for a few days probably won’t harm you.
 You may become nutrient-deficient and start a cycle of yo-yo dieting that makes it difficult to maintain a healthy weight over the long term.

 Tangy cottage cheese is a staple of many low-calorie diets.
-So it’s not surprising that it has become a fad diet on its own.
+It’s not surprising that it’s become a fad diet on its own.

 The cottage cheese diet is a calorie-restricted, low-carbohydrate diet.
-It’s meant to help you quickly lose weight.
+It’s meant to help you lose weight quickly.
 Here’s a look at the pros and cons of this crash diet.

 Alcohol, fruit juice, sodas, and other sweetened beverages are usually avoided.

 The main benefit of the cottage cheese diet is fast weight loss.
 Any diet that greatly restricts calories usually results in weight loss.
-But you may lose mostly water weight and not fat.
+However, you may lose mostly water weight and not fat.

 If you like the taste of cottage cheese, you’ll probably enjoy this diet, at least for the short term.
 You can change it up by topping your cottage cheese meals with seasonings, including:

 - There’s little variety in the diet so you may get bored easily and you won’t meet your nutrient needs.

 - The diet is calorie-restrictive and may cause the body to go into starvation mode.